YawenLiang0629/YawenLiang0629.github.io/_pages/about.md

 - *2021.09-2022.02*, Semester Project: *Investigation of Switching Loss Measurements of SiC MOSFETs*
   Supervised by **Anliang Hu** and **Prof. Dr. Jürgen Biela**

-  - Modified the traditional double-pulse test circuit to enable zero-voltage switching (ZVS) turn-on evaluation.
+  - Performed a step-by-step theoretical switching transition analysis, including turn-on and turn-off dynamics and parasitic effects.
+Modified the traditional double-pulse test circuit to enable ZVS turn-on evaluation.
-  - Developed and implemented a ZVS control scheme using FPGA.
+  - Developed and implemented the ZVS control scheme using an FPGA board.
+Analyzed the limitations of non-ideal measurement techniques in terms of bandwidth and accuracy, and conducted comparison tests to select suitable current and voltage probes.
-  - Conducted experimental measurements and analysis of switching losses.
+  - Conducted experimental measurements of switching losses and analyzed deviations with the datasheet-based analytical switching loss model.

 - *2021.05-2021.08*, Summer Project: *Optimization Code for the Design of IPT Resonant Converters*
-  Supervised by **Dr. Francesca Grazian** and **Prof. Dr. T. Batista Soeiro**
+  Supervised by **Dr. Francesca Grazian** and **Prof. Dr. Thiago Batista Soeiro**

   - Modeled and analyzed a series-series (SS)-compensated inductive power transfer (IPT) resonant converter for EV wireless charging using MATLAB and LTspice.
   - Investigated soft switching behavior and developed a state-space model to assess component losses.